Dae-Y/dae-y.github.io/_posts/2025-07-25-CSLab_guide.md

     nav: "counts"
 ---

-How to remotely access lab machines for computing units that require GPU Linux machines in lab 314.232.
+Steps to remotely access Lab 314.232 machines for use in computing units.

 ## 0. Preface

-This guide outlines the steps for students in computing units who need to remotely access Linux machines in lab 314.232.
-It covers connecting via the Curtin VPN, setting up VS Code for SSH access, and configuring a Python environment with Miniconda to support tasks.
+This guide outlines the steps to remotely access Linux machines in lab 314.232.
+It will cover connecting via the Curtin VPN, setting up VS Code for SSH access, and configuring a Python environment with Miniconda.

 ## 1. Curtin Network VPN